TimothyW553/Competitive-Programming/README.md

 Problems sets are organized into different folders

-## Note: This is only help if you are stuck.
+## Note: This is only for help if you are stuck.
 I am not doing this to boost my ego, unlike other people who upload their solutions on GITHUB

   > Canadian Computing Competition - Junior
   - Junior #1 ✔